pajamaw/pedigree/README.md

 and the individual

 every instance becomes a family member. you have to put in who is related to who. and every one creates a new instance.

+1. have to be able to define
+   grandfather
+   grandmother
+   aunt
+   uncle
+   brother
+   sister
+   son
+   daughter

+   from starting point of 1 person

+ 2. things i have to use
+  individual.name
+  individual.father
+  individual.mother
+  individual.spouse

+  3. brother
+    def sibling
+      @sibling = []
+      @sibling = Individual.all.collect do |t|
+                  t.father && t.mother
+                  end
+                  end